 Continuing Education Credits

-The most recent offering of Introduction to RFPs: The Do’s and Don’ts was approved for 0.3 Rutgers CEUs, as well as the following credits from professional organizations.
-We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.
+The Introduction to RFPs: The Do’s and Don’ts course is approved for 0.3 Rutgers CEUs, as well as the following credits from professional organizations.

 NJ Certified Recycling Professionals (CRP): 3 Classroom Recertification Credits

 NJ Drinking Water and Wastewater Operators: 3 TCHs (Approval #01-021502-30)

 This online course will be delivered via Rutgers Canvas learning management system and Zoom.